alexanderswann-noaa/Benthic-LiDAR-Mapping/README.md

 ModuleNotFoundError: No module named '_cloudComPy'
 ```

 Luckily this is very easy to fix, Navigate to the `CloudComPy310` folder and run the `envCloudComPy.bat` file.
+This will

-This will reset the `PYTHONPATH`s which should make your computer be able to locate the cloudcompare module
+reset the `PYTHONPATH`s which should make your computer be able to locate the CloudCompare module

 ```bash
 # cmd